Sign in

 How did T. rex see and hear?

-T. rex had senses that were similar to those of its close relatives, birds and crocodiles.
-Because of its forward-facing eyes, it might have had better depth perception than most other predatory dinosaurs.
+T. rex had sensory perceptions similar to those of its descendants, birds, and crocodiles.
+Its forward-facing eyes possibly gave it superior depth perception compared to other predatory dinosaurs.

 Could T. rex smell?